High Galactic latitude Fermi sources of gamma-rays with energies above 100 GeV: Comments on individual sources

-0.3cm \textit{1FGL~ J0505.9+6121} has 3 photons next to it within $0.22^\circ$.
-Formally, the chance probability of finding three photons inside this distance is $P=8 \cdot 10^{-8}$, however, since detection angle was not defined a priori, it has to be penalized for this and the final probability is just $5\sigma$ (see Table \ref{table1}), which still implies that the source is detected at $E\ge 100$~GeV individually, and not only within the population of {\it Fermi} sources from Table \ref{table1}.
-It is also detected with significance higher than $5\sigma$ in the 30-100~GeV band.
-The spectrum of the source shown in Fig. \ref{fig:0505} is consistent with a hard powerlaw (photon index harder than 2) up to the highest energy.
+0.3cm \textit{1FGL~ J0505.9+6121} has three adjacent photons within $0.22^\circ$.
+Formally, the chance probability of finding three photons inside this distance is $P=8 \cdot 10^{-8}$; however, since the detection angle was not defined a priori, it has to be penalized for this and the final probability is just $5\sigma$ (see Table \ref{table1}), still implying that the source is detected at $E\ge 100$~GeV individually, and not only within the population of {\it Fermi} sources from Table \ref{table1}.
+It is also detected with a significance higher than $5\sigma$ in the 30-100~GeV band.
+The spectrum of the source shown in Fig. \ref{fig:0505} is consistent with a hard power-law (photon index harder than 2) up to the highest energy.

-The object is located near the Galactic Plane at $b=+12^\circ$, so that it can be of Galactic origin.
-High level of Galactic diffuse \gr\ background around the location of the source prevents its detection at lower energies $E\le 1$~GeV.
+The object is located near the Galactic plane at $b=+12^\circ$, so that it can be of Galactic origin.
+The high level of Galactic diffuse \gr\ background around the location of the source prevents its detection at lower energies $E\le 1$~GeV.
+The small value of the test-statistics (TS) value \footnote{See http://fermi.gsfc.nasa.gov/ssc/data/analysis/scitools} for this source in the Table \ref{table1} could indicate that this source is not point-like.
+A standard \textit{Fermi/LAT} analysis procedure, which was used to calculate the value of TS, does not work in this case.

 Detailed multiwavelength observations are needed to constrain its nature.
-A possible candidate for the source identification is the radio- and X-ray loud AGN RX J0505.9+6113 \citep{brinkman97} situated at the distance $7.6'$ from the catalog source position and at the distance $0.06^\circ$ from the front $E\ge 100$~GeV photon.
+A possible candidate for the source identification is the radio- and X-ray loud AGN RX J0505.9+6113 \citep{brinkman97} situated at the distance $7.6'$ from the catalog source position and the distance $0.06^\circ$ from the front-converted $E\ge 100$~GeV photon.

-0.3cm \textit{1ES 0647+250} at $z=0.201$ was already mentioned as a "candidate" TeV blazar in the analysis of \citet{costamante02}, based on its broad band spectra properties.
-Fig. \ref{fig:0647} demonstrates that the source has hard \gr\ spectrum, with no signature of cut-off up to 300~GeV.
-This assures that it should be readily detectable with the ground based \gr\ telescopes.
+0.3cm \textit{1ES 0647+250} at $z=0.201$ was already mentioned as a "candidate" TeV blazar in the analysis of \citet{costamante02}, based on its broad-band spectra properties.
+Fig. \ref{fig:0647} demonstrates that the source has a hard \gr\ spectrum, with no signature of a cut-off up to 300~GeV.
+This ensures that it should be readily detectable with ground-based \gr\ telescopes.

+0.3cm \textit{4C +21.35} at $z=0.432$ is an intermediate redshift BL Lac that exhibited a \gr\ flare in April-May 2010 \citep{4C_Fermi_ATEL} during which both $E>100$~GeV photons associated with the source were detected, resulting in the detection of the source with $5.6\sigma$ significance above 100~GeV \citep{4C_NSV_ATEL}.
+The detection of the source above 100~GeV was recently confirmed with MAGIC observations of the source \citep{4C_ATEL_MAGIC}.
+A time-averaged spectrum of the source in the 1-300 GeV band is shown, together with the historical data, in Fig. \ref{fig:4C+21}.
+The previous EGRET measurement of the source flux is characterized by a somewhat higher source flux.
+This indicates that the source is variable not only on the short (days to month) timescale, but also on decade-long timescales.